BAdrian0/Battleship/README.md

 ### Features
 - Random or manual placement of ships
-- Customizable grid size and ships size
+- Customizable grid size (10 or more squares)
 - Two-player mode for local multiplayer

 ### Credits